Nowadays, we often use the Raspberry Pi for everything and anything.

 At the end of this process, you are ready to start OSMC for the first time.

-Insert the SD card in your Raspberry Pi and start it.
+Insert the SD card or USB stick in your Raspberry Pi and start it.

 I’ll explain to you what happens in the next steps.